All Episodes

 Even Code Pink is in Pittsburgh, camping out in Tent City like Gaddafi did.

-I mean, some of them put bandanas over their faces and they wear black clothes.
+I mean, some of them put bandanas over their faces and they wear black clothes, but it's the same usual suspects.

-It's the animal rights crowd, it's the environmental wackos, it's all the same bunch.
+It's all the same bunch.

-The uh nuclear freeest people, the anti-nuke people, the global peace march for whatever people, it's the same bunch of people, every protest.
+The nuclear freeest people, the anti-nuke people, the global peace march for whatever people, it's the same bunch of people, every protest.

 But now all of a sudden, when they get violent, it's those darned anarchists.